rdcorona/2023-mexico-testing-project/readme.md

 behaves differently with different parameters.
 Note that your input x0 should be between 0 and 1.

-## Exercise 2 -- Check the convergence of an attractor using randomi testing
+## Exercise 2 -- Check the convergence of an attractor using random testing
-a) Write a randomized test that checks that, for `r=1.5`, all starting points converge to the attractor `f(x, r) = 1/3`.
+a) Write a randomized test that checks that, for `r=1.5`, all starting points x0 converge to the same value (attractor) `f(x, r) = 1/3`.

 b) Use `pytest.mark` to mark the tests from the previous exercise with one mark (they relate to the correct implementation of the logistic map) and the